scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 Our immediate goal for vispy is to stabilize the visual, scenegraph, and plotting APIs, and implement the most pressing basic features.
 We are continuallly testing for performance under different use cases and ensuring that behavior is consistent across all platforms.
 In the long term, we plan to implement more advanced features:

-* *Add more plot types.* The scope of ``vispy.plot`` encompasses a very broad range of high-level visualizations such as vector fields, flow charts, parametric surfaces, and many more.
+* *Add more plot types.* The scope of ``vispy.plot`` encompasses a very broad range of high-level visualizations, only a few of which are currently implemented.
 Expanding this library of visualizations will be an ongoing process.
+In the future we expect to support vector fields, flow charts, parametric surfaces, bar charts, and many more.
+* *Add more interactive tools.* With VisPy it should be simple to select, manipulate, and slice many different kinds of data.
+The scenegraph makes this easier by providing support for picking, but we would like to add a set of higher level tools such as region of interest boxes, rotation gimbals, contrast and colormap controls, etc. We also plan to allow picking individual vertices within a single visual.
 * *SVG export.* This is a must-have feature for any visualization library that targets publication graphics, and a high priority for VisPy.
+Most 2D visuals will be simple to implement as they have direct analogs in the SVG standard.
+Other visuals, however, may simply be rendered as an image in the export process.
+* *Backend and OpenGL support.* VisPy currently supports most desktop platforms and has preliminary support for IPython notebook.
+We are working to add support for mobile devices and embedded systems like the Raspberry Pi, as well as a wider range of web backends.
+We would also like to expand support for newer GPU features such as geometry and teselation shaders and general purpose GPU computing libraries like Cuda and OpenCL.
 * *Collections.* This system will allow many visuals to be joined together and drawn with a single call to OpenGL.
 This is expected to greatly improve performance when many static visuals are displayed in the scene.
+This will allow efficiently drawing complex shapes such as maps,
 * *Order-independent blending*.
 This technique will allow translucent visuals to be correctly blended without the need to sort the visuals by depth first.
 This will greatly improve the rendering quality of many 3D scenes.

+With the base plotting API almost settled, VisPy is rapidly approaching beta status when it will become more useful to a broader audience.
+In the long term we hope VisPy will continue to flourish and expand its community of developers.

 References